3 Apps Every Parent of Teens Need

 Cozi Family Organizer

 Keeping a schedule for all our activities is a must.
 Teaching my girls to manage their own schedules is an important part of raising responsible adults.
-I don’t take ballet, so if Olivia forgets her pointe shoes for class after school, I’m not dropping everything to bring them to her.
+I don’t take ballet, so if Olivia forgets her pointe shoes for class, I’m not dropping everything to bring them to her.
 Tough luck little lady.

 My approach to planning our schedule includes a handwritten planner, a large wall calendar, and a shared family calendar app.
 There are many you can choose from but my favorite is the Cozi Family Organizer.